 When you apply for postgraduate study, you should include the supporting documents relevant for your application.
-Typically, we will require the following documents, but please consult department webpages for information about any specific or additional requirements they may have.
+Typically, we'll require the following documents, but please consult department webpages for information about any specific or additional requirements they may have.

 This would usually be in the form of an academic transcript or certificate.
-If these documents are not written in English, please include an official translation.
-If you have not yet graduated please upload your most recent transcript, showing your results to date.
+If these documents aren't written in English, please include an official translation.
+If you haven't yet graduated, please upload your most recent transcript, showing your results to date.

-If you are studying qualifications from an institution outside the UK, please also include documents indicating the marking scheme used.
-If you are able to submit these at the point of application, this will help us to correctly formulate any offer we make to you.
+If you're studying qualifications from an institution outside the UK, please also include documents indicating the marking scheme used.
+If you're able to submit these at the point of application, this will help us to correctly formulate any offer we make.

 The University of Sheffield requires two references to support your application.
-These should be supplied by academic staff at University-level institutions where you have studied previously.
-If you have been out of education for the last two years, you can send one academic reference plus one from your current employer if you wish.
+These should be supplied by academic staff at university-level institutions where you've previously studied.
+If you've been out of education for the last two years, you can send one academic reference plus one from your current employer if you wish.

-In their references, your referees should provide their personal opinion of your ability and suitability to undertake postgraduate study, in particular your previous academic achievements, especially in comparison to those of your peers, and any distinct strengths and weaknesses (for example motivation, commitment, independence, ability to work under sustained pressure).
-If your first language is not English, your referees should also include their opinion of your proficiency in written and spoken English.
+In their references, your referees should provide their personal opinion of your ability and suitability to undertake postgraduate study, in particular your previous academic achievements (especially in comparison to those of your peers), and any distinct strengths and weaknesses (for example motivation, commitment, independence, ability to work under sustained pressure).
+If your first language isn't English, your referees should also include their opinion of your proficiency in written and spoken English.

 For most courses you can upload your references directly to your online application.
 Alternatively you may be required to ask your referees to upload your references themselves via our Referee Portal.

-There is no official reference form, but please make sure that your name and the title of the course you have applied for (and your applicant number and choice number if you have them) are included on any documents that we are sent.
+There's no official reference form, but please make sure your name and the title of the course you've applied for (and your applicant and choice numbers if you have them) are included on any documents that we're sent.

 This will usually be your IELTS certificate.
 For more information about acceptable English language qualifications, please see our English language requirements webpage.